District Licensing Committee (DLC)

 party on leased premises where alcohol is being sold and supplied

 any licensed premises that operates outside the conditions of their existing licence

 If you have purchased a licensed business with a current On or Off Licence, you must apply for temporary authority to operate until your own licence has been approved.
 You need to apply for temporary authority at least 20 working days before you take-over the business.
 A Temporary Authority will be granted, providing there are no objections, for a maximum of three months, during which time you must apply for and be granted your own On or Off licence.

 A certified general manager must be on duty at all times when liquor is being sold and supplied to the public except in the case of most special licences and endorsed licences.

-Clubs must appoint at least one manager who holds either a club or a general manager's certificate.
+Clubs must appoint at least one manager who holds a current manager's certificate.

 If the certified manager is ill, absent, dismissed or resigned, a licensee can appoint a temporary or acting manager.
 These people must be adequately trained and Council and the Police notified.

 A Temporary Manager can be appointed where a manager is ill or absent for any reason, or is dismissed, or resigns.
 A licensee may appoint a person who is not the holder of a manager’s certificate as a Temporary Manager.
 The person appointed as a Temporary Manager must, within two working days, apply for a manager’s certificate and then may continue as a temporary manager until such time as the application for the manager’s certificate is determined.

 A licensee can appoint someone who is not the holder of a manager’s certificate as an Acting Manager for any period not exceeding three weeks at any one time.
 An individual cannot be appointed as an “Acting Manager” for any period totalling more than six weeks in a 12 month period.